Revature-DartCart-3/DartCart-Server/README.md

 * Create and Login with an Account.
 * Browse for products by Type, Category, and Supplier.
 * Add items to your cart and checkout items.
+* Choose different payment plans at checkout.
 * Add items to be sold onto the market.
 * View previous order and transaction details.
+* Leave reviews for products.
+* Live tech support chat.

 ## Getting Started
 1) in a new folder where you want your project to be saved, right click and select git bash here.
-In your git bash command terminal, enter: git clone https://github.com/Revature-DartCart-2/DartCart-Server.git
+In your git bash command terminal, enter: git clone https://github.com/Revature-DartCart-3/DartCart-Server.git
 2)create a new, seperate folder for where you would like your SpringToolSuites workspace to be.
 3) open SpringToolSuite, select add a local project, using the drop down choose the folder where you cloned the project for the project path and the newly created workspace folder for the workspace path
 ![Register](https://github.com/Revature-DartCart-2/DartCart-Server/blob/AndrewS/gendoc/image/readme/stslaunch.png?raw=true)